mahmutovicr/Projects/Log In Form/README.md

   </tr>
 </table>

-## About

-A secure user authentication system built with PHP and MySQL featuring registration, log in and session management.
+A secure user authentication system built with PHP and MySQL featuring registration, log in and session management

 ## Features